sumyapp/goodcheck/README.md

 Or you can use `bundler`!

-If you would not like to install Goodcheck to system (e.g. you would not liek to install Ruby 2.4 or higher), you can use a docker image.
+If you would not like to install Goodcheck to system (e.g. you would not like to install Ruby 2.4 or higher), you can use a docker image.
 [See below](#docker-image).

 ## Quickstart